gngdb/variational-dropout/README.md

 These are produced in the notebook [Comparing Empirical Variance][compare].

-Finally, there is the notebook [Investigating Adaptive Properties][invesigating], which includes the following image showing the alpha parameters (noise standard deviations) over the MNIST dataset.
+Finally, there is the notebook [Investigating Adaptive Properties][investigating], which includes the following image showing the alpha parameters (noise standard deviations) over the MNIST dataset.
 It's nice to see that it learns to ignore the edges: